deepskystacker/DSS/Installers/README.txt

 31. Change some of the colours used when the Windows Dark Theme is in use so that they are easier to read.

-32. Revert change made for #26 - QTimeEdit doesn't work right with 4 decimals.
+32. Revert change made for number 26 - QTimeEdit doesn't work right with 4 decimals.

 33. Bug fix: Magnifying glass over image area was still displayed when mouse was moved directly to another window.